-While there is no historical record regarding the establishment of an office to deal with disasters, anecdotal evidence suggests that a desk was initially set up to deal with disasters sometime in the early 1980's, and by 1990 there was an established Office of Disaster Preparedness, under the supervision of a National Disaster Coordinator.
-A formal historical compilation on disasters generated from the information from this office has been made in the Saint Lucia Disaster Catalogue, which was first produced in 199968.
+While there is no historical record regarding the establishment of an office to deal with disasters, anecdotal evidence suggests that a desk was initially set up to deal with disasters sometime in the early 1980s, and by 1990 there was an established Office of Disaster Preparedness, under the supervision of a National Disaster Coordinator.
+A formal historical compilation on disasters generated from the information from this office has been made in the Saint Lucia Disaster Catalogue, which was first produced in 1999.
 The catalogue continues to be updated as events occur.
-The DesInventar database was developed in 1994 by the Network for Social Studies in Disaster Prevention in Latin America http://www.desinventar.org to provide a mechanism for the formal historical recording and analysis of disaster events.
-To date, the database continues to be accessed by the national focal point but has not been utilized in practice in the country, largely due to an inadequate system for data collection.